matthiasprobst/h5RDMtoolbox/docs/gettingstarted/motivation.rst

 - it allows to store heterogeneous data
 - the access is fast and efficient
-- allows to store metadata (through attributes)
+- allows to store metadata together with raw data (self-descriptiveness)
 - has a comprehensive file-system-like structure
 - has a large community.